bneron/CRAW_singularity/README.md

 Testing my installation
 -----------------------

-The package come from with some functional tests. to test if everything is correctly installed.
+The release come from with some unit and functional tests. to test if everything work fine.

+    cd craw
-`python3 tests/run_tests.py -vvv`
+    python3 tests/run_tests.py -vvv

+This step is only available from the sources (a *clone* of the repository or a *tarball* release).
+You **cannot** perform tests if you installed craw from pypi (*pip install craw*)

 Quickstart
 ==========